 Online Safety - how to keep up-to-date

-In 2018, the NSPCC visited the school to talk to both children and parents about online safety.
+At John Stainer we take online safety very seriously.
+We have been lucky enough to work with the NSPCC, who visited the school to talk to both children and parents about online safety.
 This was a great opportunity for parents to receive expert advice on this ever evolving topic.
 We have summarised some of their key points below but feel free to visit the Share Aware pages of their website.Explore sites and apps together

 If you want to know what your child is doing online, the best thing you can do is talk to them about it.
 Ask your child what sites or apps they like and also talk to them about what you like doing online too.
 Be positive about what you see, but also be open about concerns you have: "I think this site's really good" or "I'm a little worried about things I've seen here".
 More detailed conversation ideas can be found on the NSPCC Share Aware site or you can try this handout produced by the Safer Internet Centre for Safer Internet Day

 If you are not sure about a game or app, give yourself time to do some research before making a decision on whether you think it is suitable.
 Net aware is the O2 and NSPCC’s guide for parents.
 It covers over 50 of the apps and sites most commonly used by young people and has links to information that will help you and your child, including how to remove content on different apps and sites, block people and report abuse.

 Talk to your child about what you think is appropriate

 You know your child best but the best way to check if a game is appropriate is to play it with them.
 Remember to involve them in the discussion - ask what they think is OK for children of different ages so they feel involved in the decision-making.
 Be aware that your child might talk about friends who use apps or visit sites that you've decided aren't suitable.
 Be ready to discuss your reasons, but recognise that they may not agree with you.
 Listen carefully for the reasons why but don’t feel pressured into letting your child sign up or use websites that you feel they’re too young for.